 The positive duty was a key recommendation of the Commission’s landmark Respect@Work Report, led by former Sex Discrimination Commissioner Kate Jenkins AO, published in March 2020.

 The Commission has new powers to investigate and enforce compliance with the positive duty.
-These powers will commence in December 2023.
+These powers commenced on the 12th of December 2023.

 The Commission has developed practical guidance materials to help organisations and businesses to understand their responsibilities and the changes they may need to make to meet these new legal obligations.